kaito-project/grit/docs/proposals/20250221-gpu-workload-checkpointing-and-restoration.md

 4. Sync checkpoint data:
     - Data syncer in GRIT Agent job will download checkpoint data from the volume specified in the checkpoint CR to local disk immediately once the pod is running.
 5. Restore the Pod:
-    - GRIT runtime will block in `CreateSandbox` call if the **magic** annotation is available in the Pod, waiting for the agent pod to download all checkpoint data, signaled by a sentinel file.
+    - GRIT runtime will block in `PullImage` call if the **magic** annotation is available in the Pod, waiting for the agent pod to download all checkpoint data, signaled by a sentinel file.
-    - GRIT runtime will intercept the `CreateContainer` call to restore the container from the checkpoint data.
+    - GRIT containerd shim will intercept the `StartContainer` call to restore the container from the checkpoint data.
     - GRIT Agent job pod will update Restore status to Restored when pod restoration completed successfully.

 ### State Machines